 1To determine if students can explain or demonstrate knowledge of the objective(s), observers should ask students questions in non-intrusive ways about the objective(s).
 Observers should also focus keenly on student responses and conversations to gauge their understanding of the objective’s meaning and importance.

 2Students should see examples and non-examples, in some cases, that relate to the instructional activity to support student understanding.
-Examples can be from previous students’ work or teacher created exemplars.
+Examples can be from previous students’ work or teacher-created exemplars.